Table of Contents

 d.
 Iron oxide

 It is also called Ferric Oxide.
-It is responsible for the colour of the cement.
+It is responsible for the color of the cement.

-The high amount of alkali use leads to difficulty in the regulation of setting time and low amount leads to discolouration of cement.
+The high amount of alkali use leads to difficulty in the regulation of setting time, and the low amount leads to discoloration of cement.

-If the magnesia is used in high amount then it results in unsoundness and uneconomical.
+If the magnesia is used in high amounts, it results in unsoundness and uneconomical.